 First, let’s clear up the assumption that political lobbying is inherently bad.

 The cartoon above is powerful, but it only implies one side of the coin.
-That is, that the rich and the powerful
+That is, the rich and the powerful use money as an incentive to pass legislation that goes against voters’ interests.
+Very true, but nonetheless, only one side of the story.

 The other side involves advocacy groups lobbying to bring about positive change for their causes, often by bringing these